 At this stage, you’re developing assets to help you conduct the move in a way that mitigates its potential negative effects on SEO.

-And in our SEMS framework, we recommend you do it in three steps:
+And in our SEMS framework, we break it down into three steps:

 As a result, redirect issues don’t come to light until after the migration has taken place, and the site experiences a severe loss of traffic…